 Going green isn’t just the right thing to do; it’s also good business.
 In fact, perhaps the best way to improve your bottom line and help the environment is to minimize waste.
 You’ll see costs cut and stock lasting much longer.

 And whether it’s a matter of reusing spent coffee or preventing waste in the first place, there are plenty of small changes that any shop can make – and a few big ones as well.
+This will mean that hiring companies such as skip bin hire at Narre Warren to get rid of waste and rubbish removal won’t have to happen as often.
 Let’s dive into some of the ways you can minimize waste at your own shop.

 This is the quickest, easiest, and most effective way to minimize waste.
 If you pre-weigh your coffee for filter use, instead of just guessing, it both speeds up service on a manual brew bar and dramatically improves consistency and accuracy – meaning that you make better coffee even quicker and for less money.
 And you probably don’t even need any new equipment.
 What’s not to like?
 (But while you’re at it, make sure your filter coffee is prepared on a scale with a volumetric water dispenser.
 Not weighing your water is a recipe for disaster.)

 Weighing coffee means provide better coffee with better service for less money.
 Credit: @nickbrehany

 2. Use Real Mugs to Cut Down on Paper Waste

 Even if you recycle all the paper cups and sleeves you give out, it’s still an enormous amount of unnecessary waste.
 So if you want to eliminate waste without spending any money, start using real mugs for every person that is drinking in.
 Some customers might be averse to switching from paper cups, but you can encourage them to bring a travel mug.
 While it’s unlikely that we can eliminate every paper cup from service, we can do a lot to minimize their use.